Have you ever shared a toothbrush or a stick of deodourant with anyone?

 What do you do with your hair?
 Do you ever style it?
 Do you get it cut at a salon?
 How often do you wash your hair, and what type of shampoo/conditioner do you use?

 What do I do with my hair?
 As little as possible. 😀 I liked it when I had long, very long hair but it’s awfully impractical and uncomfortable.
 Now I have a short, light hairstyle, a bit of a bob I’d say…? so I just brush it in the morning and all is cool.
 I have very thick hair though so I need to cut it regularly.
 I do it at a salon.
 I hate it, as it’s soooooo boring, and you have to smalltalk with people, and I hate people touching me, but oh well, not much can I do.
 Maybe at some point I’ll become a pro hermit and then I’ll be able to stop caring about that, but as long as I live with people I have to bear such inconveniences.
 I rarely style my hair, if I do, my Mum styles it for me for some family gathering.
 Grrrrrrrr I hate it, it’s… yes you guessed it it’s boring! 😀 I used to dye my hair and liked it, I don’t like my natural colour, it’s kind of mousey (is that how you call it?).
 One guy I liked once told me that I’d look terrific in black hair because apparently the combo of blue eyes and black hair is so rare and intriguing etc. and I bought this idea, and dyed my hair black for a good while.
 I did look well in this colour, everyone said so except for my grandma and I felt good in it, but the problem was that many black dyes actually have red in them apparently.
 While on some people that looks cool, my Mum says I am closest to a winter in that seasons classification or whatever it is so warm colours apparently don’t go too well with me or at least some of them don’t, for me that red glimpse would destroy the effect and I disliked it.
-And other than that I didn’t have the patience and discipline for that dying thing, my Mum didn’t either, and when I’d be at the boarding school I’d have to dye it ideally every week because of how quickly my hair was growing, but of course I couldn’t, so by the time I was back home I had a terrible regrowth.
+And other than that I didn’t have the patience and discipline for that dying thing, my Mum didn’t either, and when I’d be at the boarding school I’d have to dye it ideally every week because of how quickly my hair was growing, but of course I couldn’t, so by the time I was back home my natural hair was showing very clearly.
 Then I tried with very dark browns but there was often a reddish glimpse too.
 And finally someone else, in a bit of a sarcastic way suggested to me, that if I’m so much into everything Celtic I should dye my hair red so I would look more Celtic.
 I decided that I’ll take it seriously and I did have fiery red hair for a while and Mum and some other people said I looked very cool albeit original.
 I who am apparently a winter and hate the colour red.
 But when it comes to the hair colour, red is definitely fine with me, unless it’s not some weird kind of reddish that doesn’t fit me at all.
 But that didn’t last long either.
 So now I’m back to my normal mousey hair, which, surprisingly, has sort of darkened apparently over the course of that time when I was experimenting with the colours.

 My hair isn’t too oily, so typically I wash it twice a week.
 Right now I don’t use one shampoo continuously, we have one shampoo together with Zofijka at the moment and I don’t even remember what it exactly is right now.
 I’d used very different conditioners throughout my life, I used to have a bad tendency for dandruff as a kid because of hypothyroidism and then I used some other stuff as a teen just to keep it healthy, but as I can remember it wasn’t really working.
 Now the only conditioner I use from time to time is vinegar.